-In 2022, the St Joseph's community identified and prioritised five dispositions that they would like to see develop in our students as productive learners.
+The St Joseph's community has identified and prioritised five learning dispositions that we would like to see develop in our students as productive learners.
 The five dispositions are: Resilience, Collaboration, Persistence, Independence and Creativity.
-These five Learning Dispositions will be a focal point for our school community in teaching and learning moving forward.
+These five Learning Dispositions will be a focal point for our school community in teaching and learning moving forward and are represented in our formal reporting processes.